Breast MRI

 If MRI is used, it should be in addition to, not instead of, a screening mammogram.
 While an MRI is more likely to detect cancer than a mammogram, it may still miss some cancers that a mammogram would detect.
 MRI also has a higher false positive rate (where the test finds things that turn out to not be cancer), which would result in unneeded biopsies and other tests if performed on a large portion of women.

 Prepare to arrive 30 minutes before your appointment time.
 The entire appointment will take 45 minutes to an hour.
-This exam should be scheduled 7-10 days after the start of your menstrual cycle.
-Correct timing is important to minimize false positive findings that can occur due to hormonal influence on the breast tissue.
-If you suffer from minor claustrophobia or anxiety, you may want to ask your physician for a mild sedative.
+If you suffer from claustrophobia or anxiety, you may want to ask your physician for a mild sedative.
 Do not take the sedative until you have signed your paperwork.
-A Breast MRI does not require your breasts to be compressed, so you should not experience discomfort.

-• Eye implants or metal ear implants or any metal implants activated electronically, magnetically or mechanically.
+- Eye implants, metal ear implants, shrapnel or non-removed bullet, or any other metal implants activated electronically, magnetically or mechanically

-When you arrive you will be asked to complete paperwork regarding your history and symptoms.
-We will escort you into a private dressing room where you can change into a gown and remove all jewelry, since these items contain metal, which disturbs MRI signals.
+When you arrive you will be asked to complete registration regarding your history and symptoms.
+We will escort you into a private dressing room where you will change into a gown and remove all jewelry.
 A female technologist will position you for the scan.
-During the exam, you will lie on your stomach with your arms up over your head and you will enter the machine head first.
-So avoid eating a large meal prior to the exam.
+During the exam, you will lie on your stomach with your arms up over your head.
+Avoid eating a large meal prior to the exam.
 Most patients receive an injection of contrast material called gadolinium during the exam through an intravenous injection.
-A small intravenous catheter will be placed in your hand or arm.
+An IV will be placed in your hand or arm.
 The injection of contrast material is necessary if the MRI is being performed for the diagnosis of breast cancer.
-It is sometimes not necessary if the sole intent of the study is to evaluate silicone breast implants.
-Adverse reactions to gadolinium are rare.
-You will be asked to lie very still, relax and breathe normally.
+Assessment of breast implant integrity is usually performed without the need for contrast.

 The American Cancer Society recommends annual breast MRI alongside a mammogram for women at high risk (lifetime risk of 20% or more), including those who: